DanielKinsman/stand-alone-map-view/readme.md

 It works by launching a separate instance of the game, and syncing the time and ship information via networking (udp/tcp).

-**Still very much a work in progress**.
-Not very user friendly and no UI.
-Contains bugs, but luckily they don't happen in your main game window, just on the map view.
+Contains some bugs, but luckily they don't happen in your main game window, just on the map view.
 When that happens you can keep playing and only have to restart the map view.

 To get it working, you'll need two separate installs of KSP; your normal one and a separate one just for this mod.
 The "server" stuff goes in your normal